 About Jonathan Wright

-Jonathan Wright FRGS is a master globemaker celebrated for his bespoke creations and for his expertise in the conservation and restoration of historic and antique globes.
+Jonathan Wright FRGS is a master globemaker known for his bespoke creations and for his expertise in the conservation and restoration of historic and antique globes.

 For centuries, globes have served as both tools of discovery and symbols of human curiosity.
 Jonathan’s creations embody this legacy while offering a contemporary approach to bespoke cartography.
 Each commission captures moments of personal significance while being designed and built to last as a treasured heirloom for generations.

-Jonathan’s passion for his craft extends beyond the workshop.
-He has trained the next generation of globemakers and cartographers, sharing his knowledge and dedication to preserving this historic art form.
+Alongside his studio practice, Jonathan has trained emerging globemakers and cartographers, helping to support the future of the craft.
 Recognised for his expertise, he was awarded the prestigious Queen Elizabeth Scholarship Trust (QEST) Scholarship as the Garfield Weston Foundation Scholar, alongside support from The Headley Trust, to study the specialist conservation and restoration of globes.

 Jonathan holds a BEng (Hons) in Design & Innovation (First-Class), a GradDip in Conservation (Distinction), and an MA in Conservation (Distinction).
 He became a Fellow of the Royal Geographical Society in 2016 in recognition of his contributions to globemaking.